Fitness Term Meanings

 Repetitions.
 The number of times a person lifts a weight in muscle-strengthening activities.
 Similarly, repetitions are similar to duration in aerobic activity.

 Strength.
 A health and performance component of physical fitness that is the ability of a muscle or muscle group to exert force.

 Supine position means lying with the face and torso facing up, as opposed to the prone position, which is face down.

 Vigorous-intensity physical activity.
-Physical activity that is done at 6.0 or more times the intensity of rest.
+Physical activity that is 6.0 or more times the intensity of rest.
 On a scale relative to an individual’s personal capacity, vigorous-intensity physical activity is usually a 7 or 8 on a scale of 0 to 10.
-Also see How to Measure Physical Activity
+Also see How to Measure the Intensity of Physical Activity

 Sources: Wikipedia and NIH